Strong English language and communication skills are essential to the success of newcomers to Manitoba.

 Past immigrants who have successfully established themselves as permanent residents say that the key to successful settlement is improving their English language and communication skills as quickly as possible.
 If you’re thinking of moving to Manitoba, good English communication skills mean you have a better chance to obtain better jobs and a higher standard of living.

-Please see the Resources for English Language Learners in the Guides and Resources section of this website to help support your learning.
+Please see the Resources for English Language Learners in the Resources section of this website to help support your learning.

 What is job-ready English?

 Job-ready English means having sufficient English skills to perform your job in Manitoba.
 Job-ready English is more than just getting by.
 Good English communication skills – in listening, speaking, reading and writing – are essential to successful integration in the workplace and in the community.